m00se-3/SWGTK/README.md

 Please see the example programs for more information.

-*If, at anytime, you discover a bug or a memory leak from within the framework, please post an issue with details.*
+*If, at any time, you discover a bug or a memory leak from within the framework, please post an issue with details.*

 ## MIT License